 Only four ingredients to make this juicy and refreshing Cantaloupe and Mango Sorbet.
 A wonderful combination and a must try for the warm summer months.

-One of the best things about having your own ice cream maker is that you can create a myriad of flavors not available at the stores.
+One of the best things about having your own ice cream maker is that you can create a myriad of flavors not available at the stores, like this Cantaloupe and Mango Sorbet.
 The possibilities are endless with the abundance of fruits at this time of the year.
 Other popular flavors include chocolate, peanut butter, and liqueur for the adults.
 You can also make it as light and healthy or as rich and creamy as your heart desires.

 With the warmer weather upon us, it is time to bring out your the ice cream maker and start putting it to work.
 If you are thinking of getting one, now is the time to do it.
 For a long time I was hesitant.
 Finally, Ro-Ri San brought one home for me two years back and we have been enjoying some really cool flavors.
 Do check them out.
 Just click on the picture to get to the post.

 Recently, the boys developed a liking for cantaloupe and so I try to pick up a melon or two whenever I am grocery shopping.
 A ripe melon is a sweet melon but it is not always easy to find one.
 I like to keep the melon on the counter for a couple of days so that it has a chance to fully ripen.
 It is definitely worth the wait!